t0mpr1c3/DAKexport/EXPERIMENTS.md

 * Deobfuscate the `.stp` file and examine to see how the contents have changed.

 * Repeat until we have learned how these stitches are encoded under different pattern options.

+Experiments can also be performed in the reverse direction.
+For example, the header can be edited directly to verify the meaning of header codes in the resulting file.